KQCA: KSCH: Independent years

 In its early years, KSCH-TV provided a mix of local programming.
 Originating in Stockton was a midday agribusiness program, first titled Agribusiness Report and later Valley Farm News.
-In 1987, channel 58 brought veteran local children's show Cap'n Mitch back to local airwaves.
+In 1987, channel 58 brought veteran local children's show Cap'n Mitch back to the local airwaves.
 Mitch, real name Mitch Agruss, had been Cap'n Delta from 1961 to 1966 at KOVR and Cap'n Mitch at KLOC-TV from 1966 to 1968 and KTXL from 1968 to 1983.
-By the end of 1987, the station had attracted 3% of the Sacramento viewing market compared to 8% for KTXL and 6% for KSCH.
+By the end of 1987, the station had attracted 3% of the Sacramento viewing market compared to 8% for KTXL and 6% for KRBK.
 The 1988 adoption of metered instead of diary ratings, which more accurately measured viewing, showed that KSCH-TV was more competitive than had previously been thought.
 In early 1990, KSCH-TV began airing NBC's Saturday morning cartoon lineup after NBC's Sacramento affiliate, KCRA-TV (channel 3), opted to preempt the cartoons for local news.
 The station slowly improved its syndicated programming inventory, acquiring more recent series to air in early evenings.

 GE Capital acquired three of Pegasus's television stations in 1990: KSCH-TV; WJBF-TV in Augusta, Georgia; and WAPA-TV in San Juan, Puerto Rico.
 The deal was seen by industry sources as a way for GE to protect its equity investment in the firm, which was presenting financial difficulties.
 In 1993, GE Capital began shopping KSCH-TV for sale; in one potential proposal, both KSCH and KRBK-TV—then also facing financial difficulties and owing money to syndicators—would have been sold to one buyer, who would have been able to sell off one of the stations to a noncompetitive entity.